carsonemery/carsonemery/README.md

 **carsonemery/carsonemery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+#### I love solving both challenging and real problems for business and users through code

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...